AmolShelke2/fitness-website/README.md

 # Fitness Website

-Fitness website created with HTML CSS and JavaScript for one freelancing client.
+Fitness website created with HTML CSS and JavaScript for one local freelancing client.

 <hr>